aws/amazon-gamelift-plugin-unity/README.md

 For more information about Amazon GameLift, see  [Amazon GameLift](https://docs.aws.amazon.com/gamelift).
 For more information about the Amazon GameLift Plug-in for Unity, see [Integrating Games with the Amazon GameLift Plug-in for Unity](https://docs.aws.amazon.com/gamelift/latest/developerguide/unity-plug-in.html).

 ## Installing the Amazon GameLift Plug-in for Unity

 1. Download the Amazon GameLift Plug-in for Unity.
 You can find the latest version on the Amazon GameLift Plug-in for Unity Repository page.
 Under the latest release, select Assets and select the tar file.
 2. Launch Unity and select a project.
 3. On the menu, select **Window**, and then choose **Package Manager**.
 4. In the **Package Manager** tab, under the tab, select **+**, and then choose **Add package from tarball...**.
 5. In the **Select packages on disk** window, navigate to the com.amazonaws.gamelift folder, select the file **com.amazonaws.gamelift-1.0.0.tgz**, and then choose Open.
 6. Once the Plug-in for Unity is loaded, GameLift will be added as a new item on the Unity menu.
 It may take a few minutes to install and recompile scripts.
-The GameLift Plug-in Settings tab will automatically open.
+The **GameLift Plug-in Settings** tab will automatically open.
-7. Choose **Use .NET 4.x**.
+7. Go to **SDK** tab, choose **Use .NET 4.x**.
 This will override the current .NET settings for the project.
 GameLift Local requires .NET 4.x.
-You must select .NET 4.x to use the GameLift Local SDK and to test locally unless have already built your game executable.
+You must select .NET 4.x to use the GameLift Server SDK unless have already built your game executable.

+## Setting up for Local Testing

+1. In Unity, on the **GameLift Plug-in Settings**, select **Test** tab, then **Download GameLift Local**.
+This will automatically open your web browser and ask where you would like the the testing tools to be downloaded (`GameLift_<Date>.zip`, e.g. `GameLift_06_03_2021.zip`).
+Some browser may be set to not asking for the download location, so please check your download directory to locate the zip file that was automatically downloaded.
+2. Unzip the file downloaded
+3. Go back to **GameLift Plug-in Settings**, select **GameLift Local Path** to configure the filepath of the `GameLiftLocal.jar` in the plug-in
+4. If you haven't installed JRE, select **Install JRE** to download and install JRE from the official website.
+If you already have JRE installed, but the plug-in still shows "Not Configured" for JRE, then follow [this guide](https://www.java.com/en/download/help/path.html) to add the JRE `bin` directory to your Windows `PATH` system environment variable.
+   * NOTE: If you have JDK installed instead of JRE, this plug-in still show "Not Configured" for the JRE configuration (See Issue #9).
+As long as your java PATH is configured correctly in system environment variable (i.e. you are able to execute `java` in command prompt), then you can ignore the "Not Configured" warning.
+5. Open **Local Testing UI**
+6. Set the path to your GameLift SDK integrated server executabe (If you don't have one, see the below section to build a sample game server)
+7. Select **Deploy and Run**
+   * This will automatically execute GameLift Local (via `java -jar <path_to_gamelift_local_jar> -p <port>`), and then after 10 seconds, execute the game server executable
+8. If the GameLift Server SDK is configured correctly in your server executable, you should see `Healthcheck status: true` in GameLift Local terminal

 ## Importing and running the sample game